Summerville, South Carolina: Education

 Public education in the portions of Summerville in Dorchester County is administered by Dorchester School District Two, which operates Summerville High School, Ashley Ridge High School, and Fort Dorchester High School.
 Summerville High School's Memorial Stadium, which has a capacity of around 6,500, is used for American football games.

 All areas in Berkeley County are in the Berkeley County School District.
 All areas in Charleston County are in the Charleston County School District.

 Summerville has a public library, a branch of the Dorchester County Library.

-Private schools in the area include Pinewood Preparatory School and others.
+Private schools in the area include Pinewood Preparatory School.